kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-78: Tomb of Licata the Archer (Dry)

-Note: the air supply in this chamber is fixed; see general sub-level conditions above.
+* Note: the air supply in this chamber is fixed; see general sub-level conditions above.

-The earthly remains of a second hero of the Archontean wars versus the heqeti may be found here.
-The chamber is 20’ tall, and the walls are painted a bright lemon-yellow color.
-Three 10’-tall statues of female archers with nocked arrows stand in the north, east, and south corners.
-Licata’s remains rest on a stone table in the center of the chamber.
+* The earthly remains of a second hero of the wars versus the heqeti lie here.
+	* The chamber is 20’ tall; the walls painted a bright lemon-yellow.
+	* Three 10’-tall statues of female archers with nocked arrows stand in the north, east, and south corners.

-Trap (pressure plate and magical arrows): A pressure plate occupies the 10’x10’ square just inside the entranceway.
-For each medium-sized creature that crosses the plate, there is a 75% chance that the trap triggers.
-Once triggered, each of the stone statues releases two magical arrows per round at randomly determined targets.
-For purposes of rolling to hit, the archers have 8 HD; each arrow inflicts 2-8 HP damage.
-The arrows strike any object existing within a plane defined as between 3’ and 10’ above the floor; those lying prone, and/or those who can levitate/fly to a point 10’ above the floor, are immune from the arrow fire.
-Dispel magic cast on one of the statues immediately stops arrow fire from that statue.

-Table: The stone table contains the remains of Licata the archer: a skull, with two huge red spinels (350 gp each) set into its eye sockets, a set of finger bones wired together, and a cedar box containing her ashes.
-The box is inlaid with silver, and carries the image of a coiled bowstring (the insignia of the I Velites legion) and the name ‘Licata the dekarch’.
-If the box is opened, it releases Licata’s spirit, now a terrible spectre.
+		* A pressure plate occupies the 10’x10’ square just inside the entranceway.
+		* A medium creature crossing has a 75% chance to trigger it, after which each statue fires 2 magic arrows per round at random targets (8 HD attack, 2d4).
+			* The arrows strike strike between 3’ and 10’ above the floor; lying prone or hovering above keeps you out of the line of fire.
+		* A dispelled statue ceases fire.
+	* Licata’s remains rest on a stone table in the center of the chamber.

-Also on the table are the following: a heavy gold signet ring that reads ‘Licata’ and ‘Loyalty’ (350 gp); her long bow +2; a quiver of 20 arrows +2; and a beautiful opal and jade necklace
+		* A skull (2 huge red spinels (350 gp each) set into its eye sockets) a set of finger bones wired together, a cedar box containing her ashes, a heavy gold signet ring reading ‘Licata’ and ‘Loyalty’ (350 gp); her long bow +2; a quiver of 20 arrows +2; and a beautiful opal and jade necklace (2,250 gp).
-(2,250 gp).
+			* The box is inlaid with silver, and carries the image of a coiled bowstring (the insignia of the I Velites legion) and the name ‘Licata the dekarch’.
+			* If the box is opened, it releases Licata’s spirit, now a terrible spectre.

 Licata the spectre: SZ M; AL LE; AC 2; MV 150’, 300’ flying (Class B); HD 7+3; HP 52; #AT 1; Dmg 1-8.
 Special attacks: energy drain.
 Special defenses: +1 or better weapons to hit; immune to sleep, charm, hold, cold, poison, and paralysis.

 ### SL6-79: Unfinished Tomb (Dry)

-Note: The air supply in this chamber is fixed; see general sub-level conditions above.
+* Note: The air supply in this chamber is fixed; see general sub-level conditions above.

-The door to this chamber is locked; Kel Bormol (SL3-2A) has the only remaining key.
-Inside is an unfinished tomb.
-A unique symbol, devised by Kel Bormol himself, has been cast seventeen times on the door: it is a symbol of forgetting, which causes those who fail to save versus spells (with a -2 penalty) to turn away from their present task and adopt some new course of action.
-The symbol is designed to prevent intruders from entering the chamber.
+* The door to this chamber is locked; Kel Bormol (SL3-2A) has the only remaining key.
+	* A unique symbol of forgetting (devised by Kel Bormol) was cast 17 times on the door (save versus spells at -2 or to turn away from their present task and adopt some new course of action (keeps intruders from the chamber).
+* Inside is an unfinished tomb.

-A block of stone (for the never-begun sarcophagus) stands in the middle of the room.
-A generic decoration plan was begun, but the only part completed is an image of a legionary (still faceless) with the word ‘Respect’ (in Mithric) in 3’ letters above him.
+	* A block of stone (for a never-begun sarcophagus) stands in the middle of the room.
+	* A generic decoration plan was begun, but the only completed part is an image of a legionary (still faceless) with the word ‘Respect’ (in Mithric) in 3’ letters above him.
+	* An invisible stone chest is fastened to the ceiling with steel bars.
+		* 500 ancient silver pennies; potions (gaseous form, clarity, deafening light, dispelling, and truthfulness); and spare spell books.

-As the war of Theosophs and Sortians raged (see World of Archontos appendix), the late Archontean-era archmage, Kel Bormol, took precautions for his own safety.
-He repurposed several chambers throughout the Halls as bolt-holes to which he could teleport if conditions in the city grew desperate.
-This tomb was one of his third-tier refuges.
-Here he deposited some coin, a few potions, and copies of his spell-books.
-These items are all concealed in an invisible stone chest fastened to the ceiling with steel bars.
+* GM Note: as the war of Theosophs and Sortians raged, the late Archontean-era archmage, Kel Bormol, took precautions for his own safety.
+	* He repurposed several chambers throughout the Halls as bolt-holes to which he could teleport if conditions in the city grew desperate.

-Treasure:
-Invisible chest with: 500 ancient silver pennies (see Arden Vul items); potions of gaseous form, clarity, deafening light, dispelling, and truthfulness (see new magic items for the last four); and his spell books.
+	* This tomb was one of his third-tier refuges, where he deposited some coin, a few potions, and copies of his spell-books.

 Kel Bormol’s Spell Books (in eleven large volumes): All 1st-level spells plus Basil’s torch treatment, Cleophalus’s look-away spell, and friend of the Hekate (see new spells for all three); all 2nd-level spells plus the Bracteros effect, locate place, Pol’s endless sneezes, pummeling fists of Arak-Zhorr, and wizard’s cache (see new spells for all five); all 3rd-level spells plus garrulous mouth (see new spells); all 4th-level spells plus Dameon’s shadow spell book (see new spells); all 5th-level spells plus harnessing the chaos, the hekate’s bonds, and
 Pol’s improved eye (see new spells for all three); anti-magic shell, curse item (see new spells), death spell, disintegrate, enchant an item, extension III, forceful hand, geas, globe of invulnerability, invisible stalker, legend lore, monster summoning IV, project image, reincarnation, repulsion, stone to flesh, transformation; cacodemon, delayed blast fireball, duo-dimension, grasping hand, limited wish, mass invisibility, monster summoning V, Pol’s recall (see new spells), power word stun, vanish, warding chain of glyphs (see new spells); clenched fist, incendiary cloud, irresistible dance, mass charm, mind blank, mindshift (see new spells), monster summoning VI, permanency, polymorph object, power word blind, spell immunity, symbol; astral spell, crushing hand, gate, meteor swarm, power word kill, prismatic